 6. The New Zealand Energy Strategy (the Strategy) will help set pathways to achieve our objectives and provide certainty for the sector, consumers, and industry.
-It will set the direction for New Zealand's agency steering group to guide the development of the Strategy.
-Feedback from stakeholders and the steering group has informed these terms of reference.
+It will set the direction for New Zealand's pathway away from fossil fuels and towards greater levels of renewable electricity and other low emissions alternatives.